UCDavisLibrary/ucdlib-theme-wp/readme.md

    2. Wordpress uses [React Hooks](https://reactjs.org/docs/hooks-overview.html), so you should use function, not class components.
 3. In your `index.js` file, export an array with the block name and registration settings: `export default { name, settings };`
 4. Import your component and add it to the exported array in `components/blocks/index.js`
-5. Make the view template in `views/ucd-theme-blocks`
+5. Make the view template in `views/blocks`
    1. Access each of your block attributes in the `attributes` context array: `{{attributes.yourBlockAttribute}}`
-   2. If there is potential value to your block being reusable outside of the Gutenberg editor, [make it a macro](https://twig.symfony.com/doc/3.x/tags/macro.html) in `views/ucd-theme-macros` and then import it into your view file.
+   2. If there is potential value to your block being reusable outside of the Gutenberg editor, [make it a macro](https://twig.symfony.com/doc/3.x/tags/macro.html) in `views/macros` and then import it into your view file.
-6. Map your block name to its view template in the `$UCD_THEME_COMPONENTS` array in `components/registry.php`
+6. Map your block name to its view template in the `$registry` array in the `UCDThemeBlocks` class, along with any attribute transformations or default images that are needed.

 ### Using Web Components
 If a component doesn't exist as a  [Wordpress Reusable Component](https://developer.wordpress.org/block-editor/reference-guides/components/) or [Block Editor component](https://github.com/WordPress/gutenberg/tree/trunk/packages/block-editor/src/components), you can use Lit web components within your Gutenberg blocks by following [this pattern](https://www.tderflinger.com/en/litelement-react-app).
 Instead of importing directly from React, use the `@wordpress/element` package: